eXascaleInfolab/orbits/README.md

 To include/exclude an existing algorithm in/from the benchmark
 - open the file `TestingFramework/config.cfg`
 - update the line `IgnoreAlgorithms =` with the list of algorithms to exclude
+- We recommend to run TKCM and MRNN separately.
 ### Datasets customization

 - To include an existing dataset from `TestingFramework/bin/Debug/data/`